tdilauro/Simplified-wiki/MultiTenancy.md

 Note that two libraries can share a circulation manager even if they use different ILS systems and don't have any collections in common.
 In fact, it's theoretically possible to host every library in the United States on a single clustered circulation manager.
 This isn't even an obviously bad idea -- this is basically what Overdrive does.
 It's instructive to examine the reasons why that's not currently a feasible solution.

 First, libraries like to keep local control.
 Putting everyone on the same circulation manager would create a single point of technical and political failure for all libraries in the United States.
-At the same time, there's no reason all members of a library consortium shouldn't be able to live on the same circulation manager--they've already agreed to giving up some local control in the name of efficiency.
+At the same time, there's no reason all members of a library consortium shouldn't be able to live on the same circulation manager--they've already agreed to give up some local control in the name of efficiency.

 Second, the "script runner" component of the circulation manager is designed to keep track of a small number of collections.
 If it has to keep track of hundreds of collections, information on any particular collection won't be updated very often.
 This can be improved; we just haven't gotten around to it yet.